-> IF THE DEFENDANT IS A PUBLIC BODY
+IF THE DEFENDANT IS A PUBLIC BODY

-"Public Body" is defined at ORS 30.260 and means more than than just government agencies.
-If any defendant is a public body, use the full name of the defendant.
+"Public Body" is defined at Oregon Revised Statute 30.260 and means more than just government agencies.
+Use the defendant's full name.
 Do NOT use acronyms like "DOC" - spell out "Oregon Department of Corrections."
-If you are suing an agency, make sure you use the current name of the agency.
-If the agency used a different name at the time of the event that you are suing about, then include a note with the former name: "Current Agency Name (formerly Prior Agency Name)."
+Make sure you use the current name of the defendant.
+If the defendant used a different name at the time of the event that you are suing about, then include a note with the former name: "Current Agency Name (formerly Prior Agency Name)."

-> IF THE PLAINTIFF IS A COMPANY
+IF THE PLAINTIFF IS A COMPANY